feagi/controllers/embodiments/webots/readme.md

 Feagi-connector is the library that enables communication with the brain (FEAGI).
 We need to create a controller for Blender.

 ## Troubleshooting
-- Join our [Discord community](https://chat.expo.dev) to chat with other users and ask questions
+- Join our [Discord community](https://discord.gg/GxHXvY79) to chat with other users and ask questions
 - If you encounter issues building the controller, please create an issue in the repository

+# Project Objective
+1) This is very similar to Mujoco and Gazebo, but the difference is that this uses Webots.
+It should work with FEAGI and enable FEAGI to control any models.
+See the example below: